skippyr/river-dreams/README.md

 - **A font patched by the [Nerd Fonts project](https://www.nerdfonts.com/font-downloads):** it provides the pretty symbols used by the software.

 > [!WARNING]
-> It is highly recommended that you use a terminal with great Unicode and wide-character support for the symbols used in the theme to appear correctly.
-Recommendation for Windows is **Windows Terminal**.
-It comes pre-installed on Windows 11, while on Windows 10 you can download it from the Microsoft Store.
+> It is highly recommended that you use a terminal with great Unicode/wide-character support and avoid installing multiple Nerd Fonts for the symbols used in the theme to appear correctly.
+Terminal recommendation for Windows is **Windows Terminal** which comes pre-installed on Windows 11, while on Windows 10 you can download it from the Microsoft Store.

 #### Dependencies For Linux